NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 In general terms, we know very little about why the prostate gland enlarges with increasing age but hormone imbalance within the gland itself probably plays a part as well as certain genetic factors

 There is some evidence that hormones and certain growth factors may work together to cause the prostate gland to enlarge.
-There also seems to be an inherited tendency in approximately 10% of men (1 in 10).
+There also seems to be an inherited tendency in approximately 1 man in 10.

 What treatments are available for this problem?